m-Py/jExp/README.md

 - never override *present*, inherit this method from *Stimulus*

-- implement the possibility to position your Stimulus by passing arguments to the object constructor
+- implement the possibility to position your stimulus by passing arguments to the object constructor

 - if no argument is given, make central positioning default for your Stimulus